emhill/117-Su15/src/morea/05.functions/phw4.md

 ## rectangle.py

 Create a program that draws a filled rectangle of asterix characters, **requesting the width and height from the user**.
-Write a function `rectangle` that takes the width & height as parameters and prints a filled square.
+Write a function `rectangle` that takes the width & height as parameters and prints a filled rectangle.

 For example, a call to `rectangle(3,5)` should output: